Will it recycle?

 Our new searchable web app contains more than 600 common household items with descriptions on how to best dispose of them!

-A detailed list of what can and can’t go in the bin can be downloaded here or by clicking on the photo to the left.
+A detailed list of what can and can’t go in the bin can be downloaded here.

 With ecomaine’s Single-Sort Recycling you can combine all your glass, metal, paper, cardboard, and plastics #1-7 (except plastic bags) into one recycling container.
 It’s simple, and with more than 120 recycling containers in 60 locations throughout southern Maine, ecomaine provides convenient, energy-efficient disposal of recyclable materials.